Mr. Tools

 Copy by format

-Copy HEX, RGB, or HSL depending on where you need to use the color.
+Copy HEX, HEXA, RGB, RGBA, HSL, or HSLA depending on where you need to use the color.

 Supporting capture showing where to use Copy by formatSupporting capture showing where to use Copy by format